You just booked your first wedding.

 Part of your job as the photographer is to provide the best image-viewing experience for your clients.
 The great thing about uploading an online gallery is that customers can get their photos delivered in a professional, high-quality way.
 Additionally, this gives them a choice of where to save and download their files.

-The great thing about uploading images to a wedding gallery like ShootProof is that it gives couples (and their family and friends) the ability to easily order prints or purchase digital files.
-You can create and send out email campaigns to encourage them to buy photos around the holidays or on their one-year anniversary.
+The great thing about uploading images to a wedding gallery like ShootProof is that it gives couples (and their family and friends) the ability to easily order prints or purchase the digital files.
+You can create and send out email campaigns to encourage them to buy photos around the holidays or on their one year anniversary.

 Give Referral Incentives